1I/ʻOumuamua: Other interstellar objects

 2I/Borisov was discovered on 30 August 2019, and was soon confirmed to be an interstellar comet.
 Arriving from the direction of Cassiopeia, the object arrived at perihelion (closest point to the Sun) on 8 December 2019.

+3I/ATLAS was discovered on 1 July 2025.
+It arrived with a hyperbolic excess velocity of 58 km/s.

-Oumuamua is possibly the third interstellar object known; the first and second being purported interstellar meteors CNEOS 2014-01-08 and CNEOS 2017-03-09 that impacted Earth in 2014 and 2017, respectively.
+Other proposed interstellar objects include the meteors CNEOS 2014-01-08 and CNEOS 2017-03-09 that impacted Earth in 2014 and 2017, respectively, although these claims have been met with skepticism.